 I LOVE to create things.
 The #1 goal in my life is to create things visually, through words, sounds, or a combination of them all.
 While most of us start with the ‘day job’ story, and I’m no different, my eye has always been on the ultimate goal of finding time to create.

 The majority of my career has been spent helping companies and their CEOs build upon or create their strategic marketing and service offerings to help build a narrative for the customers journey.
-I enjoy helping a company level up.
+As the Mad Scientist of Marketing one could say I enjoy helping companies level up.
 Looking back at things all these years later, I’m basically a DM (Dungeon Master for those who don’t know and shame on you!) for business owners.
+Taking them on the journey where the story is their business and where it has been and where it will go.

 But what about the rest?
 I’m a husband and father, artist, puppet master, writer, unabashed metalhead, and all around eccentric being.
 If you know me, I don’t have to tell you that, the experience has already been yours to have 🙂